Herniated Disc Symptoms that 'Evolve Tyrannosaurus Rex'

 Whilst I don't know exactly 'how long' it will take for your slipped disc injury 'to recover to this stage', I do know that in my third bout, it took me around fourteen months before I stopped feeling 'dead all the time'.
 That may sound like a long time, especially to have to 'put your life on hold' - but I have learned 'the hard way' that months can 'fly by' without noticing 'any improvements' in the symptoms of your slipped disc(s) at all!
 It's hard ...
 However, around month fifteen (in my third bout), I noticed that I wasn't 'in pain all the time' and my mind was free to 'concentrate on other tasks' (at least for some periods of the day).
 But don't be fooled, as when you've travelled along the 'road to recovery' and have 'made it to here' (where the pain starts to recede) - your body is still not healed.
-As I have experienced all of the following symptoms, in the later stages of healing (with some 'still being present' twenty-one months later):
+As I have experienced all of the following symptoms, in the later stages of healing (with some 'still being present' forty-three months later):

 Try to imagine 'just for a moment' that you're a boxer 'in a boxing ring': Your slipped discs 'have you down in the corner, when suddenly - you throw an uppercut'.
 You now find yourself 'in the middle of the ring' starting to feel 'that you're somewhat like, your usual self'.
 Yet gradually, you shall realise 'that your strength is returning, but your pinched nerves can still torment you'.
 For around month twenty-eight of my recovery, I began to notice 'that I was feeling good' for two to three days of the week, and that I started 'enjoying life so much more' when undertaking tasks - but afterwards, that I could still suffer 'pinched nerves from hell' (especially 'around and near' that receding slipped disc in my neck):